 On Google AdWords, you bid for keywords against other advertisers to rank first.

 Content marketing involves consistently providing your target buyers with relevant and valuable content.
 Buyers want relevant information when they begin their search for an automotive.
-Your job is to ensure that your content is available from the moment they begin their search to the moment they make the purchase.
+Your job is to ensure that your content is available from when they begin their search to when they purchase.

 Ninety-five percent of vehicle buyers go digital when searching for information.
-Most of them start their research online and not at a dealer.
+Most of them start their research online rather than at a dealer.
 Sixty percent of all searches are conducted on a mobile device.

-Google followed one buyer and the digital interactions that occurred during a car buying journey.
+Google followed one buyer and the digital interactions during a car buying journey.
 Below is what they found out.

 Image Source: Think With Google

-All those interactions were numerous opportunities for an auto dealer to meet her with useful and relevant information that would influence her final decision.
+All those interactions were numerous opportunities for an auto dealer to meet her with valuable and relevant information that would influence her final decision.

-The information shoppers gather online is what drives them to your dealership.
+The information shoppers gather online drives them to your dealership.
 Reach and retain customers by providing adequate information online on platforms they most frequent.

-The return on investment is great with affiliate marketing if done right.
+The return on investment is great with affiliate marketing if done right, especially when you partner with the best affiliate programs available in your niche.

-Use email marketing to communicate with your potential customers directly.
+Email marketing to directly communicate with your potential customers.
 It has a higher return on investment than social media.
 For every $1 you spend on email marketing, you get an ROI of about $32.
 For decades, email marketing has been among the best ways for businesses to get the word out, with easily understood success metrics and a high return on investment.

 To get started with email marketing, choose an email marketing platform.
-A signup form on your website will help you collect email addresses from potential customers.
-Personalize communication with your subscribers and send valuable and relevant content at the right time.
+A signup form on your website will help collect potential customers’ email addresses.
+Personalize communication with your subscribers and send valuable and relevant content quickly.

 Digital Marketing Trends in The Automotive Industry